 I binged on buying lots of sleeveless tops, pants and a few skirts.

-And yes now that I don’t have top cover my hair out of compulsion, I have started doing hijab!!!
+And now when I didn’t have top cover my hair out of compulsion, I started doing hijab!!!

-I realise that covering your hair is no big deal.
+I realised that covering one’s hair is no big deal.
 The problem is of being coerced and having to do things you don’t believe in and being untrue to your own ideals and philosophy of life.

 Now that I have the choice of making my own choices , I feel liberated.